johnbrandborg/faker-events/README.md

 Create an Event Generator and start using Live Stream.
 By default only 10 profiles are created.
 Giving large numbers can take sometime to build.

-Set the "Events Per Minute" on the live_stream method to change the maximum allowed, but subject to system performance also.
+Set the "Events Per Minute" on the start method to change the maximum allowed, but subject to system performance also.
 The default is ~60 per minute, but they are random so expect potentially lower rates.